sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_graphql_query.md

 ## GraphQL backend

 Each GraphQL query usually retrieves data from a data store.
 In the case of Sourcegraph, this is usually Postgres.
-So there needs to be some mechanism in the back-end that does this.
+So there needs to be some mechanism in the backend that does this.

 ### Query function